-Also an active choral vocalist and director, Judith makes frequent appearances as both chorister and soloist with a variety of professional ensembles, including The King's Counterpoint, Contrapunctus Early Music, Counterpoint (UK), Quire Cleveland, The Serlo Consort (UK), Apollo’s Fire, Acapella Vox, Cantores Ecclesiae, and the Trinity Chamber Singers.
+Also an active choral vocalist and director, Judith has made frequent appearances as both chorister and soloist with a variety of professional ensembles, including The King's Counterpoint, Contrapunctus Early Music, Counterpoint (UK), Cantores Charleston, Quire Cleveland, The Serlo Consort (UK), Apollo’s Fire, Acapella Vox, Cantores Ecclesiae, and the Trinity Chamber Singers.
 She has over twenty years of experience in directing and coaching both large and small vocal ensembles in a variety of styles and genres – from Early Music to barbershop to Broadway – and has served as Director of Music for a number of churches and various performing organizations throughout NE Ohio.

 Noted for being "even stronger when she is allowed to act as well as sing," Judith is equally active in the theater, recently taking leading roles not only in Musical Theater but also a variety of dramatic and comedic productions.
 Her casting to date has exemplified a wide dramatic and vocal range: from soprano roles such as Lily in The Secret Garden, Marian Paroo in The Music Man, Kate in Kiss Me, Kate, Laurey in Oklahoma!, Sarah in Guys & Dolls, and Fiona in Brigadoon; to mezzo characters which include the title role in Mame, Adelaide in Guys & Dolls, and Janet Marley in The Christmas Carol Rag; and on to dramatic and comedic non-musical roles including Maggie in Cat in Cat on a Hot Tin Roof, Mary Smith in the British bedroom farce Run For Your Wife, Virginia in the apocalyptic comedy Early One Evening at the Rainbow Bar and Grill, and the role of acerbic Jessie Mae Watts in The Trip to Bountiful, for which she received an OCTA Excellence in Acting award.

-Judith is also an accomplished instrumentalist, making apparances at a number of events and with a variety of early music ensembles across North America.
+Judith is also an accomplished instrumentalist, making appearances at a number of events and with a variety of early music ensembles across North America.
 She has been performing on shawms, recorders and hand drums for more than twenty years.

-Judith can be heard on recordings and broadcasts with Istanpitta, The King's Counterpoint, Quire Cleveland, Apollo's Fire, the Texas Early Music Project, Counterpoint, the Atlanta Baroque Orchestra, the Columbus Bach Ensemble, the Dayton Bach Society, the Warren Philharmonic, Amherst Early Music, Inc., and the Charleston Pro Musica.
+Judith can be heard on recordings and broadcasts with Istanpitta, The King's Counterpoint, Quire Cleveland, Cantores Charleston, Apollo's Fire, the Texas Early Music Project, Counterpoint, the Atlanta Baroque Orchestra, the Columbus Bach Ensemble, the Dayton Bach Society, the Warren Philharmonic, Amherst Early Music, Inc., and the Charleston Pro Musica.